-The Book In application is available on the Business Corner of Infrabel.
-In order to be able to use it, applicants must submit a request via their Key Account Manager.
+The Book In application is available on Infrabel's Business Corner.
+In order to be able to use it, applicants must submit an access request via their Key Account Manager.

-For the coordination of international train path requests, RailNetEurope has developed the Path Coordination System (PCS) application, which is freely available on the https://pcs.rne.eu/ website.
+For the coordination of international train path requests, RailNetEurope has developed the Path Coordination System (PCS) application, which is freely available on the website https://rne.eu/it/rne-applications/pcs/.
 PCS is intended for railway undertakings and other applicants, infrastructure managers, allocation bodies and freight corridors.
 The internet-based application optimises international path coordination by ensuring that path requests and offers are harmonised by all involved parties.
-Furthermore, PCS is the only tool for publishing the binding PaP and RC offer (see chapter 4 of this network statement) and for managing international path requests on freight corridors.
+Furthermore, PCS is the only tool for publishing the binding PaP and Reserve Capacity offer and for managing international path requests on freight corridors.
 A user account can be requested via the RNE PCS Support: support.pcs@rne.eu.

-Requests for paths or a request for a capacity study entered using the forms defined in appendix B because the applications Book In or PCS was not available, are sent by e-mail to the office responsible (see point 1.6.1).
+Capacity requests or a request for capacity studies, submitted due to unavailability of the Book In or PCS applications using the forms provided in appendices B.1.1 and B.1.2, shall be sent by e-mail to the responsible office (see point 1.6.1).